dotnet/docs/docs/csharp/whats-new/csharp-7-1.md

 You can learn more about this enhancement in the C# Programming Guide topic on [default value expressions](../programming-guide/statements-expressions-operators/default-value-expressions.md).

-This enhancement also changes some of the parsing rules for the [`default` keyword](../language-reference/keywords/default.md)
+This enhancement also changes some of the parsing rules for the [default keyword](../language-reference/keywords/default.md).

 ## Inferred tuple element names